0x17de/Harpoon/CONTRIBUTING.md

   - Variables are in camelCase.
   - No hungarian notation.
   - Don't be afraid to ask nor to do PRs.
+  - Avoid leaks (no new/delete).
+Don't use malloc/free.
+  - Readability over performance.

 ## Commits